PrarthanaGade/Javascript-Learning/README.md

-# Spotify-Clone
+# Javascript Learning
-I have made these spotify clone while learning javascript.
+These are few mini javascript projects which I have made while learning javascript.